 On the other hand, you have contractors.
 They trade their time for money, and time is a finite resource — so it’s understandable why they charge by the hour (even if clients don’t like that).
 A project might take 20 hours to complete, or terms may change and include more work than initially agreed.
 This way, they’re safe.

 A common error first-time freelancers make is to charge a flat rate for the whole project.

 A common error first-time freelancers make is to charge a flat rate for the whole project.
 This way, they get stuck with a huge project in development for half a year but don’t make any money.
 Once they get burned, they start charging hourly rates.

 “Want something built?
 I’ll need around 20 hours of coding in Ruby.
 It’ll cost this much, but it might cost more.
 It’s just an estimate.
 Who knows, I might need more time so I can’t promise anything.”

 Contractors can spend hours working and not finish.
 A client can then either pull the plug and see if the project can be salvaged or grease the process with some more money and hope it’ll get finished.

 The problem is that coding is something that clients don’t know much about.
 In development, the bulk of the work can be done pretty fast, but optimization and bug fixing can take a lot of time.

 By looking at an invoice, clients can see where each hour went — but the reason why it took 6 hours to implement Ajax won’t be clear.
 That’s normal.
-All the client want to hear is that it’s a standard practice and it’ll be worth it.
-There’s no way they can check contractor’s reasoning.
+All the clients want to hear is that its standard practice and it’ll be worth it.
+There’s no way they can check the contractor’s reasoning.
 A contractor just needs to be confident, honest, and good at communication.

 - If you’re drowning in work, charge by the hour.

-- If you’re just starting out, indulge client’s wishes and charge by the project.
+- If you’re just starting out, indulge the client’s wishes and charge by the project.